ZenMnky/spaced-repetition/README.md

 ## Project Description

 🎯 **Task**
-- Develop the business logic and user interface to satisfy user stories, integration tests, and end-to-end tests
+- Develop the business logic and user interface to satisfy user stories & back-end tests
 - Application must use a linked list in the business logic

 📋 **Tech Notes**